You should know that I am fairly average.

 I was editor of my high school newspaper and copy editor of my college newspaper.
 I still miss college occasionally, even though it was where I made a lot of foolish choices like losing my virginity and drinking too much and not applying for more scholarships.

-I could be in the worst mood and then be completely cheered up by the movie "Grease."
+I could be in the worst mood and then be completely cheered up by the movie “Grease.”
 It is just the right mix of dorky and endearing, plus all these songs that get stuck in your head.
-You're starting to sing them right now, aren't you?
-I love that movie.
+You’re starting to sing them right now, aren’t you?
+I love that movie!
+Never mind that it’s a bunch of 20-somethings and 30-somethings playing high schoolers.
+(Kid you not, Stockard Channing was 33 when that film was made).

 I love office supply stores, where if I were given just a little bit of financial leeway, I could become a financial disaster.
 You’d find me there, sheepishly buried under shiny paper clips and plastic boxes in all shapes and sizes.